converged-computing/metrics-operator-experiments/aws/performance/run0/README.md

 oras pull localhost/metric/hpctoolkit-test:iter-2 --insecure -o ./metrics/test/hpctoolkit.tar.gz
 ```

-### TODO

-- we should be able to define multiple addons to the same lammps run (test with lammps and hpctoolkit)
-- add hpctoolkit to the set to run, when this is possible.
-- merge prs to metrics / oras operators when the above is done.

 ## Experiments

 Now let's run the full experiments, which can be totally automated now with the ORAS oci registry.